-Are you aware that you could publicize your profile through custom tailored URL?
+Are you aware that you could publicize your profile through a custom-tailored URL?
 How does it look like?
 It will display as “linkedin.com/your name”.
 Isn’t it wonderful?
 Thinking how to do it?

-Foremost you need to write down and keep ready what is your speciality that you want to indicate.
-Then, you need to go to “Edit Profile” tab.
+Foremost you need to write down and keep ready what is your specialty that you want to indicate.
+Then, you need to go to the “Edit Profile” tab.
 At the bottom of the grey window that displays your basic information, there is a “Public Profile” URL.
-Click on “Edit” next to the URL and type in your speciality.
+Click on “Edit” next to the URL and type in your specialty.
 Once it is done, click on the “Set Custom URL”.

 10. Liven up your summary:

-There could be work that you had presented, or seminar taken or workshop that you participated.
+There could be work that you had presented, or a seminar taken or workshop that you participated in.
 No matter what it is, there are options to showcase these live examples of your work in LinkedIn through attachments.

-There is option of adding photos, videos, slideshow presentations which is an example of the work.
-By sharing these files, you carry credibility of the work executed.
+There is an option of adding photos, videos, slideshow presentations which is an example of the work.
+By sharing these files, you carry the credibility of the work executed.
 How to do it?
-Just Click “Edit Profile” and scroll down to the summary section.
+Just click “Edit Profile” and scroll down to the summary section.
 Click on the box symbol to add your file.
 Hence, adding multimedia to your profile brings more reviews.

 11. Bringing uniqueness:

 There are many ways to bring uniqueness to your profile.
-All you have to do is to add them on the left when editing profile.
-Guessing what it is unique?
-Like describing about the projects you had worked on, some volunteering events that you had involved in, new language you had learnt, any management certification you have achieved, workshop that you had attended, seminars that you had participated in are some of the qualities that would bring uniqueness to your profile.
+All you have to do is to add them to the left when editing the profile.
+Guessing what is unique?
+Like describing the projects you had worked on, some volunteering events that you had involved in, new language you had learned, any management certification you have achieved, a workshop that you had attended, seminars that you had participated in are some of the qualities that would bring uniqueness to your profile.

 12. Get recommendations:

-Definitely there are many people who would have worked with you and have lots of positive notes about you.
+Many people would have worked with you and have lots of positive notes about you.
 Sometimes you could request for them to endorse your skill that they appreciated.
-Requests are usually send to individual mailboxes.
+Requests are usually sent to individual mailboxes.
 You need to strategically seek recommendations.
-It means that different people recognise you for certain attitudes.
+It means that different people recognize you for certain attitudes.